 - 1. All make-up is hour for hour with an instructor present. - 2.
 Make-up time is "well defined" by limited number of hours for theory and clinical. - 3.
 Students are not allowed to change clinical hours with other students. - 4.
-If a student needs to make-up more than 16 hours, they will be required to attend the next available.
-Program.
+If a student needs to make-up more than 16 hours, they will be required to attend the next available. program, a rescheduling fee will be applied to transfer.